 Extend Your Patio Season to Make the Most of Outdoor Living

-To relax outside during the cooler months, you’re going to need a little bit of inspiration.
-Don’t worry; a small update such as adding seasonal colors makes a strong statement with little commitment or money.
-But to go big, a couple of luxury updates below will make neighbors envious!
+To relax outside during the cooler months, small updates such as adding seasonal colors make a strong statement with little commitment or money.
+But to go big, a couple of luxury updates below will make neighbors envious.

 Update and Repair

 If you’re planning to expand or improve the patio or deck, you won’t be alone.
 The cooler temperatures tempt homeowners to take on projects that have been put off during the sweltering heat.
-Expect some delays, however, as home projects have exploded during the virus outbreak, and suppliers are having a tough time keeping up with demand.
+You may even encounter some shortages or contractor delays (especially if you live in a warmer climate) because so many want to take advantage of their outdoor areas.

 Emphasize the Outline of an Outdoor Room

 Is a pergola in the works to provide cover?
 Or does a screened porch offer an at-home getaway feel?
-Work with the existing footprint to square off space to create a “room,” complete with outdoor furniture and an amped-up cozy factor.
+Work with the existing footprint to square off space to create a “room,” complete with outdoor furniture and amped-up home decor effects like creative lighting.

-Many covered porches have the flat space to hang panels of fabric to further define the space.
+Many covered porches have the flat space to hang panels of fabric to define the space further.
 Flannel blankets draped either from hooks or adjustable curtain rods add interest and provide privacy.

 An outdoor rug instantly designates a gathering area, while an updated light source makes up for early sunsets and gives off a festive glow.
 For more warmth, bring out the comfy blankets and soft pillows for a snuggle-ready atmosphere.
 Flameless candles are also an inexpensive way to bring in ambiance.

 Need some fall inspiration for the inside of the house?
-Check out 6 Ideas to Refresh Your Home Decorating.
+Check out It’s Time to Freshen Up Your Fall Home Decor.

 Incorporate a Heat Source